mickmcc/node-caltime/README.md

 ## DateSpan

 Similar to a `TimeSpan`, a `DateSpan` object specifies a start time and duration, however the `DateSpan` is tied to a specific date.
-This means it is affected by the timezone, leap years and Daylight Savings Time.
+This means that it has a specific end time as factors such as clock changes for Daylight Savings Time can be taken into account.

+The end time of a `DateSpan` does not form part of the time interval i.e. in mathematical terms, the `DateSpan` object represents a *half-open* interval of time where the end time is *exclusive* and the begin time is *inclusive*.

 ### dateSpan()